merteldem1r/array-modifier-app/README.md

 ## What is Used

 * **C Language:** Functionality and manipulation methods.
-Modularity, data-structures, pointers, macros and much more.
+Modularity, data-structures, pointers, macros, error handling and much more.
 * **CMake:** Cross-platform build automation.
 * **Git:** Version control and collaboration.